 Conclusion: Workplace Testing and Fidelity

 So the takeaway here is to make your test match the real on-the-job performance as closely as possible.
 If it’s realistic to get a perfect match, great.
-If not, consider near-perfect matches with scenarios.
+If not, consider near-perfect matches with scenarios or with questions like multiple-choice questions that require workers to solve problems and/or make decisions in the same way they would on the job.

-Let us know your thoughts on workplace testing in the Comments below.
+Let us know your thoughts on workplace testing in the Comments below, and please feel free to download our free guide to writing learning objectives too.

 How to Write Learning Objectives